Propsowicz/Chess-Masterclass/README.md

 Payment for Premium Plans is made to dotpay.pl service (sandbox mode is used).
 Payment service goes as follows:

-- After Premium Plan is selected the application creates order model with data of operation
+- After Premium Plan is selected the application creates an order model with data of a operation

 - User is redirected to payment webstie - he needs to choose form of payment and actually make it (feel free to do that - it's sandbox).
-With user's redirection there is also flow of operation data between the backend and dotpay server.
-Besides payment data, operation signature created by the application is sended.
+With user's redirection there is also flow of the operation data between the backend and the dotpay server.
+Besides payment data, operation's signature created by the application is sended.

-- In response dotpay service sends back data with the operation data and payment signature.
-Then the signature and data is compared with signature generated by the application and data stored in order models.
-If everything is correct, the backend creates models for order and changes user's Premium Plan.
+- In response dotpay service sends back the data with the operation data and the payment signature.
+Then the signature and data is compared with the signature generated by the application and the data stored in order models.
+If everything is correct, the backend creates models for an order and changes user's Premium Plan.

 ## To do